lotkey/free-sample-libraries-sfz/README.md

 ## The Libraries
 ### Baritone Stratocaster
 The Stratocaster in question is my MIM Fender Blacktop Stratocaster.
 I have swapped out the neck for a Warmoth Baritone Conversion Neck (28 5/8" scale).
 I have replaced the pickups with a Dimarzio D Activator in the bridge and added a coil split.
 It was recorded directly into my Focusrite Scarlett Solo 2nd Gen. This library is specifically for high-gain, metal tones.
-There are clicks and pops that can be hidden most high-gain setups.
+There are clicks and pops that can be hidden by most high-gain setups.

 I have recorded two libraries with the Baritone Stratocaster: Humbucker and Split Coil.
 As the name suggests, the humbucker library is recorded with the full humbucker.
 The split coil library is recorded with the north coil of the humbucker.